differentpla-net/differentpla-net.github.io/_posts/2022/2022-08-22-aws-glacier-powershell.md

 Remove-GLCVault: Vault not empty or recently written to: arn:aws:glacier:eu-west-2:<account>:vaults/MyVault
 ```

 Nope.
-Still can't delete the vault; I guess we really _do_ have to the delete the archives first.
+Still can't delete the vault; I guess we really _do_ have to delete the archives first.

 ## Getting an inventory